You tell family and friends and see their eyes glaze over. You try to find somewhere to leave your tribute and can't find it.

 I rescued Becky from a neighbor who didn't want her anymore.
 She had a bad leg but we took her anyway.
 Loved being held and gave us eggs every other …

 It's not my chicken actually, but we all were very close to her, and my friend is devastated on her loss!
 She was a very "bossy" hen (Rhode Island …

 Sometimes, chickens die because they're killed by predators, or because they have an illness.
 Or just because they're old.

 But sometimes a chicken who seems perfectly fit and healthy one minute can be lying in the coop, lifeless, a few minutes later.

-It's very hard to come ot terms with, and difficult to understand.
+It's very hard to come to terms with, and difficult to understand.

-My information about it, and how you can help prevent it, is based on that research and you can find it by clicking here.
+My information about it, and how you can help prevent it, is based on that research.
+You can find it by clicking here.

 Thank you for leaving your story, or for reading the stories of others.